hkarumuri/DS3002_DataScienceSystems/project1/README.md

     * This is tied to the 2nd requirement
     - [x] CSV
     - [x] JSON
-    - [x] SQL DB (currently converting all objects into strings, which is probably not the best way to approach this, but it works!)
+    - [x] SQL DB (currently converting all objects into strings)

 - [x] Generate a brief summary of the data file ingestion including Number of records and Number of columns
     * Simple print statement is made.
 As of current build, output should be `There are 319 records and 21 columns`

-- [ ] Error handling
+- [x] Error handling
-    * Some of it is done with the Arg Parse to help make sure enough information is there.
-Need to do one more pass to fill in any gaps i'm not seeing now.
+    * Some of it is done with the Arg Parse to help make sure enough information is there
+    * Try catch added when writing the files -- if the filepath tries to write to a non-existant file, the error is caught.
+    * Provided a warning when the filename doesn't match.

 ## Other features that would be cool

+- [ ] Fix the wierdness with having an extra flag for the db_name.
+It's really wierd.
+I don't know why I did that.

 - [ ] I want to provide an easy way to add custom spells, as well as spells from other source books still need to think on how this feature would work.
 This is beyond the scope of the project though.